Sharing Truth in a Catalytic Conversation

 Don't get fooled into hearing about one single event.
 "Joe had a problem, so I helped him."
 That would be just one event in the time frame from the point they received the assignment to the deadline being missed or receiving less than adequate quality.
 If that was their first statement, ask, "What were you doing just before he asked for help?"
 Then, you could work back from that event.

 You can also start at the beginning.
 "Let's back up to the beginning.
 What was your plan of action to make sure you met the expectation?"
 The better you understand the sequence of events, the more you will help them find a way to do it better next time.
-So, you explore and analyze as much of the events as necessary to see how they were thinking and where things went wrong.
+So, you explore and analyze as many of the necessary events to see how they were thinking and where things went wrong.
 You want to ask about the decisions they made, the actions they took, the assumptions they used, and the action plan they followed.

 The more you ask questions to see the chain of events, the more you help them grow and develop into a self-governing individual.
 THAT IS YOUR ROLE in this step of the MOT!